HathorNetwork/rfcs/text/0000-p2p-sync.md

 ## Syncing

-During the syncing phase the peers can exchange 6 different commands: GET_TIPS, TIPS, GET_NEXT, GET_DATA, DATA.
+During the syncing phase the peers can exchange 6 different commands: GET-TIPS, TIPS, GET-NEXT, GET-DATA, DATA.

-### GET_TIPS Command
+### GET-TIPS Command

-The GET_TIPS command is used to request the tips of a peer in a given timestamp.
+The GET-TIPS command is used to request the tips of a peer in a given timestamp.
 Its payload is a JSON-formatted string in the following format:

 ```
 {